 A Ph.D.
-Candidate who must leave UCR and end his or her studies without a degree may apply for the Candidate in Philosophy.
+Candidate who must leave UCR and end their studies without a degree may apply for the Candidate in Philosophy.
 This will only be awarded to students leaving UCR without a M.S. or Ph.D. degree.
 The Student Services Advisor assists with the required forms.